Carrie Underwood reveals she had 3 miscarriages in 2 years

-NEW YORK (AP) — Carrie Underwood says she turned to God after experiencing three miscarriages in the past two years.
+NEW YORK (AP) — Carrie Underwood says she turned to God after experiencing three miscarriages in two years.

 The 35-year-old country singer and former “American Idol” champion told “CBS Sunday Morning ” she got pregnant in early 2017 and it “didn’t work out.”
 She had a second miscarriage later that year and a third in 2018.